wpshopify/docs/shortcodes/wps_products_title.md

 # [wps_products_title]

-Displays the "title "component of one or more products.
+Displays the product "title "component of one or more products.

-## Examples Usage:
+## 🎯 Example Usage

 ```js
 // Simple usage to show all products